pretix/pretix-docs/docs/tutorial/organizer-account.md

 # Organizer account

 An organizer account represents an entity that is running events, for example a company, an institution, or a person.
-We just created an organizer account when we created your personal account.
+We just created an organizer account when we created our personal account.
 It is also possible to gain (partial) access to an organizer account by being invited to pretix by a team member and accepting that invitation.

 In this section of the tutorial, we will customize our organizer account and add necessary information to it.